danbiedu-learning/react/css/06. Natours Project Advanced Responsive Design/devstefancho.md

 - How to use the `srcset` attribute on the `<img>` and `<source>` elements, together with density descriptors
 - How and why to use the `<picture>` element for art direction
 - How to write media queries in HTML
+- How to implement responsive images in CSS
+- How to use resolution media queries to target high-resolution screens with 2x
+- How to combine multiple conditions in media queries

 ## Responsive Design